MAIL FORWARDING IN GERMANY – SEND POST TO YOUR NEW ADDRESS

 What else do I need to know in order to forward my mail in Germany?

 There are some important things you need to know before signing up for Germany’s mail forwarding services:

 1) How much time does Deutsche Post need to make my mail-forwarding magic happen?

 Be sure to submit your order at least 5 business days in advance of your move.
-This gives time for them to complete the related processing of your request and ensure you don’t miss any mail.
+This gives time for them to complete the related processing of your request and ensure you won’t miss any mail.

 2) Is Deutsche Post’s website available in any other language besides German?

-The Deutsche Post website is only available “auf Deutsche”, so use your browser’s translate function or consult a good German friend to make sure you know what you’re getting into before buying.
+The Deutsche Post website is only available “auf Deutsche”, so use your browser’s translate function or consult a German friend to make sure you know what you’re getting into before buying.